 Wolseley was one of the great figures of the Victorian army and served in many colonial campaigns.
-He was also closely involved in the contentious issue of the day - army reform - and later rose to become Commander-in-Chief of the British Army.
+He was also closely involved in the Army reform, the contentious issue of the day, and later rose to become Commander-in-Chief of the British Army.

 Wolseley was known for his reckless bravery.
 He was wounded many times during his long career, including on two occasions during the Crimean conflict.
 The most serious of these incidents was a shell explosion that killed several of his comrades and left Wolseley with a hole in his head and blind in one eye.

 Although we can be certain that this book belonged to Wolseley, his autobiography contains no mention of it saving his life.
 Perhaps he had been involved in too many close shaves to record them all.

 'I don’t know how long I lay unconscious in that horrible heap of mangled humanity, but out of dim hazy recollections comes one little half-dazed fancy of returning reason.
 I was certain I was alive, but equally sure that I had lost the top of my skull.
 'I longed to put up a hand to examine my head, but shrank from doing so because of what seemed to me, in my dazed state, the horrible certainty that if I did so my fingers would inevitably dabble in my exposed and protruding brains!'

 Memoir of Lieutenant General Sir Garnet Wolseley - 1878